aneitzel/r8500rc/README.md

 ### Requirements

-- Python 3.9+
+- python 3.9+
 - [`pyserial`](https://pypi.org/project/pyserial/)
-- serial connection or adapter connected to the R8500
+- serial connection to the IC-R8500

 You can change the "Frequency Display FONT" in Settings.
 There is a nice free LCD-like Font available under https://www.dafont.com/digital-7.font.
-Simply install the Font TTF-file, restart R8500RC and choose "Digital-7 Mono"
+Simply install the Font TTF-file, restart R8500RC and choose "Digital-7 Mono".

 ### Author
 André Neitzel, HB9INA